Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-To investigate the hybridization between the bending modes of the polygon sides and the torsional modes of the tethers, we set $l_{\text{s}} = 700~\upmu \mathrm{m}$ and varied the length of the tethers while keeping all other parameters constant. \figref{polygon-tether1} plots the dissipation dilution factor as a function of the tether length in the polygon resonator, revealing three well-defined resonant peaks.
-The initial peak exhibits the maximum dissipation dilution, while subsequent peaks display a progressive reduction in magnitude.
-This behavior originates from the torsional angle at the tether-polygon junction modulating the transverse displacement derivative of the polygon side - a quantity whose squared value directly governs the tensile energy based on \eqref{u'formula}.
-Crucially, the observed first peak position occurs at $kl_t \approx \pi/2$, whereas the trough coincides with $kl_t \approx \pi$, consistent with the theoretical model according to \eqref{DQtors1}.
-These results confirm that tailored adjustment of tether length permits precise control over the quality factors of the resonator and offers valuable guidance to optimize high-performance polygon resonators.
-As the tether length increases, we also noticed that the peak positions predicted by the analytical model exhibit a growing deviation from the FEM simulations.
-This physical mechanism underlying the increase in $k$ with $l_{\text{t}}$ remains under investigation.
+To investigate the coupling between the flexural modes of the polygon sides and the torsional modes of the tethers, we fix $l_{\text{s}} = 700~\upmu \mathrm{m}$ and vary the tether length while keeping all other geometric parameters constant. \figref{fig4a} plots the dissipation dilution factor as a function of tether length, revealing several local maxima associated with torsional phase accumulation in the tethers.
+The first maximum gives the largest dissipation dilution, while subsequent maxima are reduced as an increasing fraction of the total elastic energy is stored in torsional deformation of the tethers.
+This behavior originates from the torsional rotation of the tether at the polygon–tether junction, which modifies the boundary condition of the polygon-side motion.
+Through the coupling between polygon-side bending and tether torsion, the accumulated torsional phase alters the partition of elastic energy between tensile and torsional contributions, thereby influencing the dissipation dilution factor.
+Consistent with the model, the first maximum near $k l_t \approx \pi/2$ and the first minimum near $k l_t \approx \pi$ agree well with \eqref{DQtors1}.
+The torsion-angle profiles near successive phase nodes, $k l_t\approx m\pi$ with $m=1,2,3$, corresponding to tether lengths of 3920, 7890, and $11810~\upmu \mathrm{m}$, are further visualized in \figref{fig4b}.
+These results demonstrate that tether length serves as an effective design parameter for controlling the dissipation dilution factor through torsional phase accumulation.
+As the tether length increases, the peak positions predicted by the analytical model exhibit a growing deviation from the FEM simulations.
+One possible contribution to this discrepancy is the length dependence of the tensile stress, which has been observed experimentally in highly stressed nanomechanical string resonators \mbox{\cite{buckle2021universal}}.
+Since the analytical model assumes a prescribed stress value, variations of the actual stress with tether length can modify the torsional wave number and consequently shift the phase condition.